bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Similar to the EU GDPR, the UK GDPR regulates the processing of personal data.
 It mandates data protection principles like data minimization, accuracy, and security.
 It also requires obtaining explicit consent for processing personal data and implementing data protection measures, including data encryption and breach notification.

 Read more about [security in healthcare](/blog/cyber-security-in-healthcare/), which is a crucial aspect of compliance with local laws.

-Compliance with legal and security standards is a crucial aspect of [risk management in healthcare](/blog/risk-management-in-healthcare/).
-Read our latest blog post to learn more.

 <EbookDynamic sectionTitle='Explore risk management in healthcare with our ebook' ebookName='Risk-Management-in-eHealth-The-Agile-Way.pdf' ebookDescription={'Learn how Agile might help your software development teams assess risk and manage it while building HealthTech.'} ebookImage='/images/ebook-risk-management-cover.png' ebookAlt='ebook cover' />